El Cor de la Ciutat

 As a result of the show's move to Sants, viewers have been introduced to the stories behind characters such as the Galiana/Gutiérrez family, Mercè Amorós Sendra and the teachers at the high school there very quickly.
 Moreover, some of the new characters which have passed through the new series have been played by very famous actors such as Joan Pera and Àngels Gonyalons, who both made two special collaborations during the seventh season of the show (2006 - 2007).

 Two years after leaving Sant Andreu, the life of the Peris-Noguera family has changed a lot.
 Cinta Noguera, now very ill, decides to do everything possible for the Peris-Noguera family to get their bar back in Sant Andreu.
 The death of his wife makes Pere Peris reassess his life and so he decides start again in his lifelong neighbourhood with his infant daughter, Carolina, and his new partner Àngela Montford.
 This return to Sant Andreu opens the door to a new phase of the series.
 From 12 September 2007, the series is broadcast in high definition, incorporates ten new actors and the majority of characters are from Sant Andreu again whilst retaining some of the more popular protagonists of Sants (such as Fidel Amorós Furió, Benet Sepúlveda Campruví (Beni), the Sendra sisters, Trini González and the Benjumea family).

-The interior location scenes are recorded at TVC's studios in l'Hospitalet de Llobregat, Barcelona.
+The interior location scenes were recorded at TVC's studios in l'Hospitalet de Llobregat, Barcelona.